Portance

 - may be articulated as four gestures (résistant / ouvrant / écartant / reliant) per Saint Aubert 2023 III.2 — see claims#portance-four-gestures-typology (candidate, see status — cardinality is constructive); the typology gives portance a possible internal architecture.

-- connects to a strict-anti-monism reading where être ≠ chair and être ≠ monde — see claims#etre-not-monde-but-rends-sensible-monde (candidate); l'être makes the world sensible without coinciding with the world or with chair.
+- connects to a strict-anti-monism reading where être ≠ chair and être ≠ monde — see claims#etre-not-monde-but-rends-sensible-monde (live); l'être makes the world sensible without coinciding with the world or with chair.

 Open Questions